Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Experimental Results

+\textit{Differentiable MPC:} All tasks use the \texttaskcost \space $\taskcost(w_F)$ \SC{for an} MPC problem with quadratic costs and linearized dynamics constraints, as shown in Appendix \ref{sec:appendix_expr_prelim}.
 Our key step is to calculate the sensitivity of the task cost $J$ to adversarial perturbations in the image $s$ in order to train the adversary.
-To do so, we use advances in differentiable MPC to calculate the gradient of MPC's solution and task cost (a convex program) with respect to its problem parameters (i.e., waypoint predictions $w_F$).
+To do so, we use the PyTorch \textsc{CVXPyLayers} library \cite{cvxpylayers2019} to calculate the gradient of MPC's solution and task cost (a convex program) with respect to its problem parameters (i.e., waypoint predictions $w_F$).
 Then, we back-propagate through the differentiable pipeline in Fig. \ref{fig:expr_arch} to compute the gradient of MPC's task cost with respect to the adversary's parameters.
-Both experiments use the \textsc{cvxpylayers} Pytorch library for differentiable convex programs \cite{cvxpylayers2019}.

-\textit{Architectures:} Both experiments use DNNs for all modules in Fig. \ref{fig:expr_arch} except model-based control.
-The perception module $\mpercep$ is a convolutional VAE \textit{Encoder} since it must map image $s$ to an embedding $z$ that can be used by the planner.
-For the planner, we achieved success with both simple multi-layer perceptrons (MLPs) and CNNs.
+\textit{Architectures:} All experiments use DNNs for all modules in Fig. \ref{fig:expr_arch} except model-based control and the adversary.
+The perception module $\mpercep$ is a convolutional VAE \textit{Encoder} that maps image $s$ to an embedding $z$ used by the planner.
+For the planner, we achieved success with simple multi-layer perceptrons (MLPs) that output waypoints, such as locations for the arm to reach in manipulation or desired poses for the aircraft.
 Our algorithm is agnostic to the type of deep network since it aims to improve any general, differentiable \texttaskmodel.
-Further details about model and training parameters are provided in Appendix \ref{sec:experiment_details}.
+Further training/model details are in Appendix \ref{sec:appendix_experiment_details}.